 Diplobacilli Bacteria: Diplobacilli are short rod-shaped bacteria that occur in pairs.
-As the name suggests, there are two individual bacilli arranged side by side with each other.
-An example of diplobacilli bacteria is Coxiella burnetii which is an intracellular gram-negative pathogen and causes a disease known as Q fever.
-Another example is that of Klebsiella rhinoscleromatis that causes chronic nasal infection in humans.
+As the name suggests, two individual bacilli are arranged side by side.
+An example of diplobacilli bacteria is Coxiella burnetii, an intracellular gram-negative pathogen that causes a disease known as Q fever.
+Another example is Klebsiella rhinoscleromatis, which causes chronic nasal infections in humans.

-Streptobacilli Bacteria: Streptobacilli are gram-negative bacteria that occurs as rods in chains.
+Streptobacilli Bacteria: Streptobacilli are gram-negative bacteria that occur as rods in chains.
 The name streptobacilli originates from the word “strepto” meaning chain and “bacilli” meaning “rod-shaped“.
 Species from this genus of bacteria are known to be pathogenic.
-An example of streptobacilli bacteria includes Streptobacillus moniliformis that is the causative agent of rat-bite fever.
+An example of streptobacilli bacteria includes Streptobacillus moniliformis, the causative agent of rat-bite fever.

 Coccobacilli Bacteria: Coccobacilli bacteria are called so because of their shape intermediates between rod-shaped and spherical.
 They are short rods that can easily be mistaken for spherical bacteria.
 The species of this genus are pathogenic, causing infections of the vagina, like Gardnerella vaginalis; or causing influenza-like Haemophilus influenzae.
 Chlamydia trachomatis, also a coccobacillus, is known to cause a sexually transmitted infection called Chlamydia.

-Palisade Bacteria: This particular arrangement is formed during the process of cell division when the bacteria or bacilli bend at the area of the division leading to the formation of a palisade-like arrangement.
+Palisade Bacteria: This particular arrangement is formed during the process of cell division when the bacteria or bacilli bend at the area of the division-leading to the formation of a palisade-like arrangement.
 This bacteria resembles a picket fence or Chinese letters.
-A common example of a palisade bacteria is that of Corynebacterium diphtheria, which is the causative agent of diphtheria.
+A common example of a barrier bacteria is Corynebacterium diphtheria, which is the causative agent of diphtheria.

 These bacteria are often found in helical or spiral arrangements such as Vibrio (comma-shaped), Spirilla (spiral), and Spirochetes (rigid helical body).
 Some spiral bacteria use flagella for movement.

-Vibrio Bacteria: These are comma-shaped, usually gram-negative bacteria which are not completely bent or twisted.
+Vibrio Bacteria: These are comma-shaped, usually gram-negative bacteria that are not completely bent or twisted.
 They are implicated in food-borne illnesses or diseases.
 The shape of the bacteria resembles a comma.
-A common example for this species is Vibrio cholera, the causative agent of Cholera.
+A common example of this species is Vibrio cholera, the causative agent of Cholera.
 Other strains of Vibrio bacteria are non-cholera strains and cause other types of illnesses.

 The Filamentous bacteria are long thin filament-like bacteria that can branch and form networks called mycelium.
-An example is Candidatus savagella that is found in the gut of animals like rodents, fish, etc. and can be important to immune development.
+An example is Candidatus savagella that is found in the gut of animals like rodents or fish can be important to immune development.

 Other Odd-Shaped Bacteria

-The following odd-shaped bacteria also exist in the world of bacteria which are enumerated below:
+The following odd shapes of bacteria also exist in the world of bacteria, which are enumerated below:

 The first odd shape bacteria is a rectangular-shaped bacteria, which is also known as an arcula.
 Bacterial species of this genus include Haloarcula vallismortis or Haloarcula marismortui.
-They are extremely halophilic and grow at temperatures between 40 Celsius and 45 Celsius .
-They are not pathogenic and are not known to cause any diseases.
+They are extremely halophilic and grow between 40 C and 45 C. They are not pathogenic and are not known to cause any diseases.

 Appendaged or budding bacteria are a heterogeneous collection of microbes or bacteria.
 They differ from other bacteria in their mode of reproduction (i.e., budding).
 They can be non-motile.
 However, the motile forms are usually flagellated.
 The best examples of appendaged bacteria are Hypomicrobium and Rhodomicrobium.